f5devcentral/vscode-f5/README.md

   - Sometimes this is from the '$schema' reference in the declaration
 - Sometimes you can fix a DO HTTP/400 response by overwriting with a clean/updated declaration

+### local vs tmos for BIGIP autProvider

+When utilizing external auth provider on a regular BIG-IQ (not bigiq), regardless of what is set (local/tmos/radius/ldap/...), the auth provider to use that configured service should be local or tmos.
+This bascially tells the api auth service on the f5 f5 to use whatever is configured for the device.
+For bigiq, it must be set since the user can select which authentication service they want to use at login.

+> Summary -> if your connecting to a bigip and getting 401 invalid logon provider, the two main options to try should be 'local' or 'tmos'.
+In my testing, no other options worked.

 ### HTTP Auth Failures

 When utilizing an external auth provider, occasionally restjavad/restnoded can have some issues, resulting in some occansional HTTP/400 auth errors: